noumantechie/TLS-SSL/README.md

 EOF

 # Generate private key
+# This is the private key for your Nginx server
 openssl genrsa -out server.key 2048

 # Create Certificate Signing Request (CSR)
+# This generates a request file using the server key and config
 openssl req -new -key server.key -out server.csr -config csr.conf

 # Sign certificate with Root CA
+# Use your Root CA to sign the CSR and create the server certificate
 openssl x509 -req -in server.csr -CA rootCA.crt -CAkey rootCA.key \
   -CAcreateserial -out server.crt -days 3650 \
   -extensions v3_ext -extfile csr.conf